AdobeDocs/marketo.en/help/marketo/product-docs/administration/workspaces-and-person-partitions/assigning-person-partitions-with-assignment-rules.md

    ![](assets/three-6.png)

-1. Select the&nbsp;field the condition should be built on. &nbsp;
+1. Select the field the condition should be built on.

    ![](assets/four-5.png)

 1. Choose the choice operator and enter a value.
 1. ![](assets/five-1.png)

-1. Select the&nbsp;People Partition&nbsp;you want the people that meet the conditions to fall into.
+1. Select the People Partition you want the people that meet the conditions to fall into.

    ![](assets/six-1.png)